theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-forms/dropdown-boxes III (automated API).md

 The script is a template for the following two use cases, which can be changed or adapted any time:

-1. Search for a material number in SAP table MAKT and display the possible hits in the dropdown list.
+1. Search for a material number in SAP table MAKT and display the possible hits in the dropdown-list.
 If you select a hit, the material number and the material description are displayed in two separate fields.

-2. Search for the customer number in SAP table KNA1 and display the possible hits in the dropdown list.
+2. Search for the customer number in SAP table KNA1 and display the possible hits in the dropdown-list.
 If you select a hit, the customer number and the customer name are displayed in two separate fields.

 Carry out the following steps to implement the example in Nintex Forms: